Ryuker/growth-landing-page/_notes/growth-landing-page-notes.md

 # 3. Navbar HTML
 - Added nav element with navbar class
   - contains `logo` and `main-menu`
+  - in main menu the login button has a btn class to style it as a button
 ``` HTML index.html
 <nav class="navbar">
   <div class="container">